-1 Introduction
+1 Introduction and scope

 This Recommendation describes architectures for measuring performance values for packet-switched public data networks.
-Section 3 defines a measurement method using controlled and monitored sources and sinks.
-Section 4 describes a means of synchronizing measurement equipment.
-Annex A provides detailed information on the calculation of packet switched network performance statistics, Annex B provides information on factors which can affect their observation and Annex C provides examples of the use of measurements.
+Clause 5 defines a measurement method using controlled and monitored sources and sinks.
+Clause 6 describes a means of synchronizing measurement equipment.
+Annex A provides detailed information on the calculation of packet-switched network performance statistics.
+Annex B provides information on factors which can affect their observation and Annex C provides examples of the use of measurements.